NorthernChicken/github-contrib-grinder/README.md

 # DISCLAIMER

 I am not responsible for any damages incurred by the use of this bot.
 Please use responsibly and only bot issues on this repository or one of your own.

+While you likely won't get banned for using this, use at your own discretion.